King of Prussia

 As the DEL AMO Macy's operations were reconfigured, a major reworking and refurbishment of the mall was undertaken.
 The Simon Property Group had originally announced said project in August 2010, but was close-lipped until July 2013, when a more detailed plan was presented.

-At the same time, tenants such as Old Navy, Vans, Hollister, Frederick's of Hollywood, Pac Sun and American Eagle Outfitters moved from the original BULLOCK'S FASHION SQUARE mall into quarters located in other sections of the complex.
+At the same time, tenants such as Old Navy, Vans, Hollister, Frederick's of Hollywood, Pac Sun and American Eagle Outfitters moved from the original BULLOCK'S FASHION SQUARE mall into other sections of the complex.

 Phase Three of the renovation was centered on the circa-1961 DEL AMO CENTER section.
 It was thoroughly remodeled, with new flooring, handrails and mall entrances installed.
 This final phase of reconstruction was completed in 2016.
 The vacant upper levels of the old The Broadway building became a Dick's Sporting Goods in the spring of 2017.